 We here at Moment join with Schiff and Chabot to condemn the acquittal of these men and ask the Pakistani Supreme Court to reverse the decision.
 Despite the coronavirus, indeed because of it, it is more critical than ever to protect journalists who help make the world fairer, safer and more transparent.

 Eighteen years after his premeditated murder, Danny and the journalistic principles he stood for continue to deserve our attention.
 Moment runs the Daniel Pearl Investigative Journalism Initiative (DPIJI) for just this reason.
-Each year we select a journalist between the ages of 22 and 38 (around the age Danny was when he was killed) and give them a fellowship to write a story about a deeply engrained prejudice that is causing conflict in the world.
+Each year we provide a journalist with a fellowship to write a story about a deeply engrained prejudice that is causing conflict in the world.
 Although Danny was singled out for killing because he was a Jew, we don’t require the fellows we support and mentor to be Jewish or to write about anti-Semitism.
 True, anti-Semitic incidents have risen sharply since we established the DPIJI, but all kinds of prejudice need to be exposed and combatted.
 (Moment has another major project, the Anti-Semitism Monitor, dedicated solely to combatting anti-Semitism.)

 Over the years, we’ve published prescient, in-depth stories by these young writers on topics such as the persecution of the Rohingya in Myanmar, extremist Buddhist violence against Sri Lankan Muslims, the resurgence of racial segregation in South Africa, the disenfranchisement of people born of Haitian decent in the Dominican Republic, anti-Semitism in Olympia, Washington, and others.
 In Moment’s spring issue, DPIJI Fellow John Beck wrote about the Yazidi people, a long-persecuted religious minority in Iraq.
 In 2014, ISIS forced the Yazidis from their homes, massacring thousands and kidnapping even more.
 Yazidi women were enslaved, raped and married to ISIS soldiers.
 Many Yazidis fled the country, and those who remain are displaced, afraid to return to still unsafe towns and villages.
 Beck traveled to Iraq’s Kurdish mountains and Sinjar province to document the Yazidis’ plight.